winitzki/CocoaJoin/README.md

 3. All reactions can start concurrently and in random order.

 * reaction and molecule name definitions are locally scoped, immutable, type-checked, and _static_ (fixed at compile time)
-* the local scoping rules enable the _reuse_ of reactions: the programmer cannot, by mistake, destroy the functionality of any previously defined reactions (either by modifying the reactions or by injecting some molecules at wrong times or in wrong numbers)
+* the local scoping enables the _safe_ reuse of reactions: the programmer cannot, by mistake, destroy the functionality of any previously defined reactions (either by modifying the reactions or by injecting molecules at wrong times or in wrong numbers)
-* each computation is a pure function in its local scope; the programmer does not manipulate shared mutable state; all state is represented by values carried by the molecules, passed automatically and implicitly from one reaction to another
+* each computation is a pure function in its local scope; the programmer does not manipulate shared mutable state
+* state is represented by values carried by the molecules, passed automatically and implicitly from one reaction to another
 * all concurrent computations are scheduled  _implicitly_: there is no hand-written code for creating or stopping new threads, scheduling new jobs, or waiting for completion; in other words, all concurrency is _declarative_
 * one core or multicore, one threads or many threads - these low-level details are hidden from the programmer, who merely needs to inject some molecules to initiate concurrent computations
-* the programmer does not use error-prone low-level synchronization primitives, such as locks and semaphores, because their functionality is implicit in the visually clear "laws of chemistry" defined by the programmer
+* the programmer does not use error-prone low-level synchronization primitives, such as locks and semaphores; instead the programmer operates with the visually clear "laws of chemistry"

 Notes on the Objective-C implementation
 ---------------------------------------